Transactions¶

 See Expressions for details.

-The field absLock allow to specify when a transaction will be valid.
+The field absLock allows to specify when a transaction will be valid.

 The time can be expressed in two ways: